 This Exhibit 1 forms part of the Accredible DPA.
 Capitalized terms not defined in this Exhibit 1 have the meaning set forth in the Accredible DPA.

 Any organizational security measures are subject to change as technical standards evolve and such changes can be implemented by Accredible.
 If so requested, Accredible will provide Customer with a description of the then current measures.
+Any changes in organization security measures shall not materially diminish the overall level of security and shall continue to meet or exceed the requirements of Article 32 GDPR.

 Technical and organizational measures in place by Accredible